More Lessons for High School Chemistry

-Understanding the electronic structure of an atom.
+Understanding the electronic structure of an atom

-A basic primer on what atomic orbitals are, how defined, shapes, how they are filled, what they represent
+How they are defined, shapes, how they are filled, what they represent

 Orbital diagrams are pictorial descriptions of the electrons in an atom.
 Three rules are useful in forming orbital diagrams.
 According to the Auf Bau Principle, each electron occupies the lowest energy orbital.
 The Pauli Exclusion Principle says that only two electrons can fit into an single orbital.
 Hund's rule states that electrons go into different orbitals in the same sub-level before doubling up inside orbitals.

-How to depict the electronic configuration of atoms using orbital diagrams.
+How to depict the electronic configuration of atoms using orbital diagrams

 Electron orbital diagrams showing energy levels (n), subshells or sublevels(s, p, d, f), and orbitals